Skip to main content

 Verdict

 Best for: Fans who want the easiest logistics in the tournament, walk between venues, ride transit to the airport, skip the rideshare math entirely.
 Watch out for: The Canada-match premium.
-If you are targeting a Canada game, budget $2,178+ and book the FIFA ticket portal the moment it opens, BMO Field’s 30,000 seats make resale the tightest in the tournament.
+If you are targeting Canada’s June 12 opener, budget $2,178+ and book the FIFA ticket portal the moment it opens — at roughly 45,500 seats, BMO Field still offers less inventory than the giant US venues.

 For a full breakdown of the local sports landscape, visit our Toronto destination page.
 For scoring details, see how we ranked these cities.